 Getting Started#

-This guide will assist you in beginning your journey with gptme.
+This guide will help you get started with gptme.

 Installation#